-iii) Morphogenesis in simple multicellular systems (e.g. Fractals, Tractable deformation)
+iii) Multicellular organization (e.g. Fractals, Tractable deformation)

-v) Design (e.g. Synthetic Aesthetics)
+v) Design and architecture (e.g. Synthetic Aesthetics, RedFungi)

 I was born in Mendoza, Argentina, and I am a Boca Juniors fan.
 I studied two years of Engineering and three of Biology.
 I worked one year at the Alvarez-Buylla lab (UNAM) before moving to Cambridge to do a PhD in Biological Sciences at Jim Haseloff ´s lab.
 All my education has been kindly supported by the free educational system of Argentina and international scholarships from JP II Foundation; Bill and Melinda Gates Foundation, and Becas LIDER.